Moment

 We’re here to share some tips on capturing texture in your photography with the Moment Macro lens — tight, detailed, and rich in color.

-Using The Moment Macro Lens
+1. Using The Moment Macro Lens

 Macro photography is the art of up-close magnifications of a particular person, place, or thing.
 With digital advancements, photography has made shooting macro (without a pile of strangely specialized gear) like a piece of cake.
 This is especially true for mobile photographers and filmmakers looking to expand their horizons with Moment’s Macro Lens.

-Shooting macro is an enticing act of patience: reaching into space and recording an image that is not easy for a human’s naked eye to comprehend.
+Shooting macro is an enticing act of patience: reaching into space and recording an image that is difficult for a human’s naked eye to comprehend.
 Few things are as satisfying as a huge print of a plant’s nucleus or a butterfly’s eyeball, no?
 Tiny mineral specimens are uniquely captured with macro lenses’ technique, proven by the myriad of images that show off their capabilities.

-Get Close and Personal to Tell a Story
+2. Get Close and Personal to Tell a Story

 A practical example of Macro lens workflow would be to use macro images in a bigger set of photographic series; they act as excellent supplemental captures to wider shots that withstand more detail.
 This makes a Moment Macro Lens the photographer’s favorite tool — it’s the highest quality and deserves recognition for how crisp and clean it captures magnified subject matter.

-Move Around the Subject Until the Texture Pops
+3. Move Around the Subject Until the Texture Pops

 Attempt to capture textures that are not normally seen by the naked eye.